shakfu/faustlab/README.md

 The `cyfaust` implementation also includes `faust_box.pxd` and the beginnings of an attempt to wrap the faust box api.

-CAVEAT: project code is currently only at a proof of concept stage and is likely to contain a variety of bugs, memory leaks and other irritants...
+CAVEAT: this project's code is currently only at a proof of concept stage and is likely to contain a variety of bugs, memory leaks and other irritants...

-**Isn't it redundant to do the same thing four different ways?**

-Probably, but it proved to be a nice way to learn the faust interpreter api and also learn about the idiosyncracies and strengths and weaknesses of each wrapper framework.

-**What else did you learn?**

-Faust is c++ centric so it's best not to use the c-api if you can avoid it.

 ## Usage